This project is a fork of

 markdown-preview-enhanced, which is a popular Atom package for previewing markdown files.

 Most of the code in this fork is inherited from the upstream repository and is thus courtesy of @shd101wyy and other contributors to

 Litvis functionality has been designed and developed at giCentre by Jo Wood, Alexander Kachkaev and Jason Dykes.
 This research was in part supported by the EU under the EC Grant Agreement No. FP7-IP-608142 to Project VALCRI.

 Please ensure that you have

-The following command will ensure that both of these tools are in place and are up-to-date.
+The following command will ensure that this tool is in place and is up-to-date.

 If you don’t have npm, please download it as a part of Node.js from https://nodejs.org/.

 markdown-preview-enhanced, temporary disable it too while you are trying out this fork.

 Switch to Install section in Preferences and search for